irabufan/BZFabricPub/README.md

 This repository contains code for notebooks and other code used to load MS Fabric lakehouses and warehouses.

 ## Usage
-All code in this repository is provided under the [license type] license.
+All code in this repository is provided under the Apache 2.0 license.
 It is **not** intended for commercial use.
 You are welcome to use, modify, and distribute the code for non-commercial purposes, subject to the terms of the license.
 Please contact me at brian0831@consultant.com

 ## License
-[Specify the license type here, e.g., MIT, Apache, etc.]
+Apache 2.0